 The Code of Conduct outlines how the Company expects Directors, management and employees to behave and conduct business in a range of circumstances.
-In particular, the Operating Procedures and Policy Guidelines require awareness of and compliance with laws and regulations relevant to Nagambie Resources' operations including environmental laws and community concerns.
 All Board members are qualified professionals within their respective industries and accordingly conduct themselves in a professional and ethical manner in both their normal commercial activities and the discharge of their responsibilities as Directors.